-- A creditor who registers will have, at least in regards to priority, the equivalent of a security interest under the Personal Property Security Act, R.S.B.C.
-1996, c.
-359 in the debtor's personal property, perfected at the time of registration (ss.
-13 and 36). - Creditors will be able to require debtors to provide documents or be examined under oath (before a civil enforcement officer or the creditor's counsel) as to their assets (ss.
+- Creditors will be able to require debtors to provide documents or be examined under oath (before a civil enforcement officer or the creditor's counsel) as to their assets (ss.
 53-54). - Creditors will be able to enforce by issuing a single instruction specifying all the collection options the creditor wants a civil enforcement officer to pursue (ss.
-45-50). - Creditors may enforce against a wider range of personal property, including against negotiable instruments, fixtures, growing crops, securities, licences, trade secrets, and intellectual property, as well as property the debtor acquires after the judgment is registered (Part 9). - Creditors will be able to garnish wages and employment benefits payable in the future by delivering a single notice to the debtor's employer that will remain valid until the debt is paid (instead of having to seek an order for each pay period) (ss.
+45-50). - Creditors may enforce against a wider range of personal property, including against negotiable instruments, fixtures, growing crops, securities, licences, trade secrets, and intellectual property, as well as property the debtor acquires after the judgment is registered (Part 9). - Creditors will be able to garnish wages and employment benefits payable in the future by serving a single notice on the debtor's employer that will remain valid until the debt is paid (instead of having to seek an order for each pay period) (ss.
 94, 96, 99-104). - Creditors will be able to enforce against jointly held assets where only one owner is a debtor (Part 11). - A creditor with an enforcement charge, where the debtor holds real property in joint tenancy, will retain that enforcement charge over the real property even if the debtor dies (in other words, the surviving joint tenant does not receive the real property unencumbered) (s.
 146). - Debtors will no longer be at risk of imprisonment for default of payment of a money judgment (s.
 6). - Debtors will have more exemptions from seizure, including exemptions for individuals impacted by collection processes against corporate debtors, and exemptions for persons earning income that falls below minimum levels (to be set by regulation) (Part 13).